tbd99/exploratory-data-analysis---customer-loans-in-finance319/README.md

 - The DataTransform class is created containing functions to transform data types in the pandas DataFrame
 - These functions are used to convert columns to a more appropriate format to facilitate analysis and visualisation
 - The following functions are created within this class:
-- obj_to_datetime: this function converts obj/str datatype to datetime, a dataframe column is specified to be converted from str to datetime, the specific column and datetime format are arguments of the function.
+- obj_to_datetime: this function converts obj/str datatype to datetime, a dataframe column is specified to be converted from str to datetime using pd.to_datetime, the specific column and datetime format are arguments of the function.
 The dataframe is returned.
 ~~~
 def obj_to_datetime(self, column_name, datetime_format):

     self.dataframe[column_name] = pd.to_datetime(self.dataframe[column_name], format = datetime_format)
     return self.dataframe
 ~~~
-- obj_to_int: this function converts obj datatype to float, a dataframe column is specified to be converted from obj to float, the text is split to only obtain numerical values, which are then converted to float.
+- obj_to_int: this function converts obj datatype to float, a dataframe column is specified to be converted from obj to float, the text is split to only obtain numerical values, which are then converted to float using pd.to_numeric.
 Float type is chosen over int as it can accomoate NaN/null values in conversion.
 The dataframe is returned.
 ~~~
 def obj_to_int(self, column_name):